-What features do you want to include?
-For example, products, case studies, galleries.
+- What features do you want to include?
+For example, products, case studies, and galleries.

-Do you want users to download your cheat sheet, sign up to a mailing list, make a purchase, fill in a form or phone you?
+- Do you want users to download your cheat sheet, sign up for a mailing list, make a purchase, fill in a form or phone you?

 Other features you may want to include in your website creative brief could be: